Bicriteria Approximation Algorithms for Priority Matroid Median: Introduction

-\begin{remark} We believe that we can extend the ideas to obtain a bicriteria approximation algorithm where the objective involves the $\ell_p$ norm of distances; the ratios would depend on $p$.
-We do not discuss the extension in the paper due to the technical complexity involved.
-Note that \cite{vakilian2021individually} already showed that Matroid Median can be extended to $p$-norm objective. \end{remark}
+\begin{remark} We believe that we can extend the ideas from this paper to obtain bicriteria approximation algorithms for Priority Matroid objectives that involve the $\ell_p$ norm of distances (Priority Matroid Median is when $\ell_p := 1$).
+Such an approximation algorithm would result in a radius factor dependent on $p$. \cite{vakilian2021individually} already showed that Matroid Median can be extended to the $p$-norm objective. \end{remark}

-We give a brief overview of our technical approach.
+Now, we give a brief overview of our technical approach.
 The reader may wonder about the reduction of Priority $k$-Median to Matroid Median \cite{vakilian2021individually}.
 Can we make use of this for $\pmatmed$?
 Indeed one can employ the same reduction, however, the resulting instance is no longer an instance of Matroid Median but an instance of Matroid Intersection Median which is inapproximable \cite{swamy16matroid}.
 The reduction works in the special case of Priority $k$-Median since the intersection of a matroid with a cardinality constraint yields another matroid.
 We therefore address $\pmatmed$ directly.
 Our approximation algorithms are based on a natural LP relaxation.
 It is not surprising that we need to build upon the techniques for Matroid Median since it is a special case.
 We build extensively on the LP-based $8$-approximation for Matroid Median given by Swamy \cite{swamy16matroid} which improved the first constant factor approximation algorithm of Krishnaswamy et al.\ \cite{krishnaswamy2011matroid}.
-Although the Matroid Median approximation has been improved to $7.081$ \cite{krishnaswamy2018constant}, the approach in \cite{krishnaswamy2018constant} is too complex to handle the additional radii constraints.
+Although the Matroid Median approximation has been improved to $7.081$ \cite{krishnaswamy2018constant}, the approach in \cite{krishnaswamy2018constant} seems more difficult to adapt to $\pmatmed$.